manistra/PoELadder_v2/README.md

-My own project made from scratch using knowledge from the first project of the React Front To Back Course.
+Personal project made by using the knowledge gained from the first project of the React Front To Back Course.